 MILWAUKEE, WIS.
 (Oct.
 4, 2015) – Burkart, 33, a third-grade teacher from Hudson, won the Lakefront Marathon in 2013 and this year set her sights on qualifying for the U.S. Olympic trials for the 2016 Summer Games in Rio de Janeiro.
 She willed herself across the finish line and crumpled to the ground in agony.
 She had missed her goal – meeting the U.S. Olympic trials qualifying standard of 2:43 – by 41 seconds.

 "I gave it my all," Burkart said, fighting back tears.
 "I gave it everything I had."

 It was a valiant effort.
 Burkart finished 10th overall and her personal-best time of 2:43:41 was nearly nine minutes faster than that of women's runner-up Denise Manthy (2:52:22).

 Kyle Fraser of West Milwaukee was the overall winner in 2:27:38.
 He started pulling away from the lead pack at Mile 20 and never looked back.

 "I didn't make a move," Fraser said.
 "I think I just outlasted everybody."

 Read the entire article written by Gary D'Amato in the Milwaukee Journal Sentinel.

 The results for the Milwaukee Lakefront Marathon have been posted.

-Click here to see check runner's times.
+Click here to see 2015 race results.